-- 2. The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2016 session of the General Assembly.
-The valuation reflects that the Board did not grant the anticipated cost-of-living increases July 1, 2016 and January 1, 2017.
-In addition, the results of the valuation reflect the one-time bonus payment to certain retirees and beneficiaries effective July 2016. - Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation.
-There have been no changes since the previous valuation.
+- 2. The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2017 session of the General Assembly.
+The valuation reflects that the Board did not grant the anticipated cost-of-living increases July 1, 2017 and January 1, 2018.
+In addition, the results of the valuation reflect the one-time bonus payment to certain retirees and beneficiaries effective July 2017. - 3.
+Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation.
+Since the previous valuation, the Board has amended the funding policy to change the long-term assumed rate of return assumption.
+Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
+The assumed rate of return may not decrease below 7.00% net of investment expenses.
+Since the actual rate of return for the year ending June 30, 2017 was greater than 7.50%, the assumed rate of return used in the current valuation was decreased from 7.50% to 7.40%.
 The Board Funding Policy is shown in Schedule F. - 4.
 The entry age actuarial cost method was used to prepare the valuation.
-Schedule E contains a brief description of this method. - 5.
-Comments on the valuation results as of June 30, 2016 are given in Section IV, and further discussion of the contributions is set out in Section V. - 6.
+Schedule E contains a brief description of this method. - Comments on the valuation results as of June 30, 2017 are given in Section IV, and further discussion of the contributions is set out in Section V. - 6.
 We have prepared the Solvency Test and Schedule of Retirants Added to and Removed from the Rolls for the System's Comprehensive Annual Financial Report.
 These tables are shown in Schedule J. - 7.
-The funding ratio shown in the Summary of Principal Results is the ratio of the actuarial value of assets to the accrued liability and would be different if based on market value of assets.
-The funding ratio is an indication of progress in funding the promised benefits.
-Since the ratio is less than 100%, there is a need for additional contributions toward payment of the unfunded actuarial accrued liability.
-In addition, this funding ratio does not have any relationship to measuring sufficiency if the plan had to settle its liabilities.
+The funded ratio shown in the Summary of Principal Results is the ratio of the actuarial value of assets to the accrued liability and would be different if based on fair value of assets.
+The funded ratio is an indication of progress in funding the promised benefits.
+This funded ratio does not have any relationship to measuring sufficiency if the plan had to settle its liabilities.

-SECTION II - MEMBERSHIP
+Section II - Membership

 - Data regarding the membership of the System for use as a basis of the valuation were furnished by the Retirement System office.
-The valuation included 224 active members. - 2.
+The valuation included 222 active members. - 2.
 Data was provided by the Retirement System for inactive members who are eligible for deferred vested benefits.
-The valuation included 77 deferred vested members with annual allowances totaling \$380,083.
-In addition, there are 77 inactive non-vested members included in the valuation entitled to a refund of member contributions. - The following table shows the number of retired members and beneficiaries on the roll as of June 30, 2016, together with the amount of their annual allowances payable under the System as of that date.
+The valuation included 83 deferred vested members with annual allowances totaling \$405,859.
+In addition, there are 81 inactive non-vested members included in the valuation entitled to a refund of member contributions. - The following table shows the number of retired members and beneficiaries on the roll as of June 30, 2017, together with the amount of their annual allowances payable under the System as of that date.

-THE NUMBER AND ANNUAL RETIREMENT ALLOWANCES OF RETIRED MEMBERS AND BENEFICIARIES ON THE ROLL AS OF JUNE 30, 2016
+THE NUMBER AND ANNUAL RETIREMENT ALLOWANCES OF RETIRED MEMBERS AND BENEFICIARIES ON THE ROLL AS OF JUNE 30, 2017

 GROUP NUMBER ANNUAL RETIREMENT ALLOWANCES

-Service Retirements 195 \$ 1,296,272
+Service Retirements 201 \$ 1,306,914

-Disability Retirements 0 0

-Beneficiaries of Deceased Members 61 428,583
+Disability Retirements Beneficiaries of Deceased Members 6 62 424,283

-Total 256 \$ 1,724,855
+Total 263 \$ 1,731,197

-SECTION III - ASSETS
+Section III - Assets